houfio/dakpan/README.md

 ```

 ## Examples
-There's a working example in the `example/` directory.
+You can find the examples in the [`examples/`](https://github.com/houfio/dakpan/tree/master/examples) directory.
 Here's a smaller one to get your started:

 ```typescript jsx
 const [StateProvider, useDakpan] = createDakpan({